netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

                                                                 replace or link from to contained fragments
 ==============================  ==============================  ==============================

-Finally, two examples of how to use the Metadata Fragments from OGC WFS can be given from stylesheets and information supplied in the GeoNetwork install.
+Finally, two examples of how to use the Features from an OGC WFS harvester can be given using stylesheets and templates supplied with GeoNetwork.

 Deegree Version 2.2 Philosopher Database example
 ````````````````````````````````````````````````

+This example assumes that you have downloaded Deegree version 2.2 and loaded the Philosopher example database.